Neuro Occupational Therapy - reflecting on the complexities of the Christmas period

 Jo Throp

-Jo Throp is a neurological occupational therapist and clinical director at Krysalis Consultancy - an established nationwide specialist neurological occupational therapy consultancy which provides community-based rehabilitation and vocational rehabilitation services.
+Jo Throp is a neurological occupational therapist and Founder and CEO at Krysalis Consultancy - an established nationwide specialist neurological occupational therapy consultancy which provides community-based rehabilitation and vocational rehabilitation services.

 Jo is a practicing clinician with a passion for occupational therapy.
 Since qualifying in 1997 she has worked within the specialist field of neurology and has extensive experience of setting up and managing both community and inpatient multi-disciplinary neurological rehabilitation services, within both the NHS and independent sector.